 37M people impacted by policy and practice changes

-The Leadership Academy for the Public’s Health (LAPH) is one-year applied leadership training programs designed to build leadership capacity, strengthen multi-sector collaboration within community health initiatives across the country and deepen participants’ skills in health equity.
+The Leadership Academy for the Public’s Health (LAPH) is a one-year applied leadership training program designed to build leadership capacity, strengthen multi-sector collaboration within community health initiatives across the country and deepen participants’ skills in health equity.
 The Leadership Academy runs both a national program (NLAPH) and California program (CaLAPH) operated under the Public Health Institute’s Center for Health Leadership & Impact.
 Since 2011, the Leadership Academy has trained 885 leaders which made up 19 community teams from 48 U.S. states and territories.

 Community policy and practice change